 1. I have no real thoughts about it, I believe this is a personal issue between the parties that are married and do not involve society.

 1. I believe that infidelity in marriage is wrong.
 However, that is not to say in some circumstances it can’t be worked out depending on the intent of the person.
-In other words, a lapse in judgement as opposed to repeat behavior.
+In other words, a lapse in judgment as opposed to repeat behavior.

 While question number one inquired about infidelity while married, I’d like to encompass a broader audience and rephrase the question to read: